Share this page

 Learn X in Y minutes

-Where X=docker
+Where X=Docker

 Docker is a tool that helps you build, test, ship and run applications seamlessly across various machines.
 It replicates the environment our software needs on any machine.
-You can get Docker for your machine from https://docs.docker.com/get-docker/
+You can get Docker for your machine from docs.docker.com/get-docker/

 It has grown in popularity over the last decade due to being lightweight and fast as compared to virtual-machines that are bulky and slow.
 Unlike VMs, docker does not need a full blown OS of its own to be loaded to start and does not compete for resources other than what the application it is running will use.
 VMs on the other hand are pretty resource intensive on our processors, disks and memory hence running multiple VMs for various applications becomes a challenge in a limited capacity architecture.